-Aware that the Enugu State government although the military and paramilitary outfits in the State are not under its control and therefore not bound to take care of them, always provide adequate support in cash and in-kind to compliment the efforts of the federal government in combating criminality and ensuring the protection of lives and properties;
+Aware that the Enugu State government although the military and paramilitary outfits in the State are not under its control and therefore not bound to take care of them, always provide adequate support in cash and in-kind to compliment the efforts of the federal government in combatting criminality and ensuring the protection of lives and properties;

-- (i) set up an Ad hoc Committee to investigate the Gruesome Murder of Nigerians by Nigerian Soldiers in Enugu and punish those found culpable and prevent such barbaric wanton acts; - (ii) urge the Federal Government to overhaul the security architecture of the entire State in line with the new federal government posture and determination to ensure adequate protection of lives and properties as guaranteed by Law; - (iii) also urge the Federal Government to compensate the families of those that lost their lives in this unfortunate incident and take care of those that have been injured as well as their hospital expenditures; - (iv) further urge the National Emergency Management Agency to provide relief materials and assistance for the victims of the gunshots.
+- (i) set up an Ad-hoc Committee to investigate the Gruesome Murder of some Nigerians by Soldiers in Enugu and punish those found culpable and prevent such barbaric acts; - (ii) urge the Executive Arm to: - (a) overhaul the security architecture of the entire State in line with the new federal government posture and determination to ensure adequate protection of lives and properties as guaranteed by Law, - (b) compensate the families of those who lost their lives in the unfortunate incident and take care of those that have been injured as well as their hospital expenditures; - (iii) also urge the National Emergency Management Agency to provide relief materials to the victims of the gunshots (HR.
+66/07/2023).